Psychopedagogical Medical Center / Comas-Pont arquitectos

 -

-Architect in ChargeComas-Pont arquitectos
+- Architect In Charge:Comas-Pont arquitectos

-From the architect.
+Text description provided by the architects.
 All rehabilitation services for people with mental illness are grouped in this building.
 The center is composed by the repetition of a 6m wide space module.
 A system of economic and energetically sustainable constructions, plus the domestic scale and the warmth of the interior spaces added to the relationship between building and nature, makes this a HEALTHY BUILDING.

 The building is placed in the outside of one of the main health centers of the city, surrounded by a park.
 The programe develops basically on the ground floor to facilitate the mobility of the users.